GatorGauge/GatorGauge/README.md

 ### Process

 GatorGauge should retrieve the entirety of a specified repository's commit logs, as well as all current files, and then analyze the comments, code, and commit logs as follows.

 #### Comments

 GatorGauge will, across all downloaded repositories, analyze and return to the viewer a refined list for each single-line and multi-line comments for all program files in the given repository, as well as count an average number of single-line and multi-line comments per file.
 It will also calculate the average ratios between lines of each and lines of source code.
 Finally, comments analysis will provide Gensim sentiment analysis for single-line comments and topic analysis for multi-line comments.

 #### Code

-GatorGauge will calculate the average number of and standard deviation of each
+GatorGauge will calculate the average number of and standard deviation of:
-of:

-Variables
+* Variables
-Methods
+* Methods
-Classes
+* Classes
-Lines
+* Lines

 #### Commit Logs